rawstorage/dellemcpmax_ansible/README.rst

 All modules are fully documented with sample task code in and return data,

-To check how each can be consumed and what parameters are required please use ansible documentation commands to inspect:
+To check how each can be consumed and what parameters are required please use ansible documentation commands to inspect: e.g.

+ansible-doc -t module dellemc_pmax_manage_snap
 ..
 BadgeLinks

 .. |Maintenance| image:: https://img.shields.io/badge/Maintained-No-Red